seyekuyinu/shortr-app/readme.md

+#Shortr App

-This is my Shortr bookmark app
+This is my Shortr bookmark app using React and Meteor.

+##Author:
+Seye Kuyinu